dannyquinn/domainvalues/README.md

 ![Editor3](Images/Editor3.png)

 The enum base type and access modifier can be changed, descriptions can be added to each member and the [Flags] attribute can be added.

+See [Enumerations](https://github.com/dannyquinn/domainvalues/wiki/Enumerations) in the wiki for more information.

 #### Using the generated sql file with a database project